DGHarispe/DropletGenerators/README.md

 ### T-Junction Devices (3D)

 As specified before, two types of capillaries are available, rectangular and cylindrical capillaries.
-The solids are "constructed" by using two different approeaches:
+The solids are "constructed" by using STL files:

 #### STL-based geometries
-Import pre-defined capillary geometries from STL files
+Import pre-defined capillary geometries from STL files.

 ## Installation